hm-lang/core/proposals/README.md

 ```
 # WARNING, PROBABLY NOT WHAT YOU WANT:
-Q ?:= if Condition
+Q?: if Condition
         What + IndentTwice
 # actually looks to the compiler like:
-Q ?:= if Condition What + IndentTwice
+Q?: if Condition What + IndentTwice
 ```

 Which will give a compiler error since there is no internal block for the `if` statement.